maarten-boot/test-gh-action-only-dev/README.md

-# test-actions-simple
+# test-actions simple

-testing the simple scan
+run a simple test with rl-scanner using gh-action-rl-scanner-simple

+just scan the whl